lapisrocks/rpo/README.md

 ## Evaluation

 We provide a simple script in `experiments/test.py` to evaluate the robustness of generated suffixes on jailbreaks.
+Code will be updated with JailbreakBench evaluation later.

 ## Citation
 If you found our paper or repo interesting, thanks!
 Please consider citing the following